xaixarts/xaixarts.github.io/workshops.md

 ---

+The international workshop series on explainable AI for the Arts (XAIxArts) brings together a community of researchers and creative practitioners in Human-Computer Interaction (HCI), Interaction Design, AI, explainable AI (XAI), and Digital Arts to explore the role of XAI for the Arts.

 # Past Workshops
 Our first workshop in 2023 was held online and brought together 14 accepted submissions to explore the landscape of XAIxArts and identify emergent themes to help frame XAIxArts.